francescocmazza/xinzuo-kung-fu/content/en/01-foundations/five-dimensions-of-knife-steel.md

 The five dimensions are not separate scores that can all be maximized without compromise.
 They interact.

-Increasing hardness may improve resistance to rolling but reduce forgiveness.
+Increasing hardness may improve resistance to rolling but often reduces toughness.
 Increasing the volume of hard carbides may improve wear resistance but make sharpening slower.
 Increasing corrosion resistance may require alloy choices that change the way the steel feels on a stone.
 A very thin geometry may improve cutting performance but place greater demands on robustness and user technique.

 This is not a defect in knife design.
 It is the reason different steels and knife styles exist.